 Keep your eye out for videos or other digital content related to your class.
 Don’t be afraid to ask your teacher if there are any supplementary materials they would recommend.
 Education doesn’t have to be painful.
 If you can find a way to engage with the class content, you’ll not only understand it better, you may even enjoy the process of learning along the way!

+We hope these study tips for visual learners can be a starting point.
 Understanding how you learn might not be clean-cut.
 It might take trying multiple techniques to see what fits you best.
 Running into a wall?
 Ask for help.
 If you’re in high school, your school counselor or your teachers might be able to offer some new ideas when it comes to study skills.
 If you’re in college, check in with your tutoring center.
 Or you can look online!
 Bethel University’s Academic Enrichment and Support Center offers some great online resources to help you build your study skills.